Mark E Curtis

 Geometric overdrawing of the Karst Hoogsteen base pair

-Most interestingly he states that he did not have as much success with G/C pairings as with A/T and this I believe likely to be as a result of the blocks that he placed on the respective N1 pyrimidine and N9 purine positions in accordance with Crick and Watson’s structural proposal.
-I mention in my publication that the geometric proposal would require N9 of guanine to be available to form hydrogen bonds, as was indeed the case prior to 1953 and Crick & Watson fixing the sugar position to suit their own agenda and proposal.
+Interestingly he states that he did not have as much success with G/C pairings as with A/T and this I believe likely to be as a result of the blocks that he placed on the respective N1 pyrimidine and N9 purine positions in accordance with Crick and Watson’s proposal.
+I mention in my publication that the geometric proposal would require N9 of guanine to be available to form hydrogen bonds, as was indeed the case prior to 1953 and Crick & Watson fixing of the sugar position.
 It would be very interesting to repeat Hoogsteen’s research, especially with respect to Guanine and Cytosine without blocking any of the potential hydrogen atoms but especially N9.

 As a point of note: I do appreciate that bond lengths and angles will not adhere precisely to that of the mathematical structure.
 The molecular pentamer is unlikely to fall within the exact measurements of a compass derived equilateral pentagon.
 It is the overall principals of helical generation that I am concerned with and I would therefore expect a relative degree of variation - perhaps by as much as 9.5 to 10.5 bases per helical turn.

-It is perhaps also worth mentioning that patterns and structures formed utilising the pentagon happen to destroy geometric congruence, a necessary means by which energy is able to dissipate.
-The hexagon and other even sided structures being congruent have a tendency to dissipate energy.
-Congruence allows energy to flow seamlessly whilst incongruence tends to focus energy.
-The pentagon, being incongruent, is deemed unsociable by reason of the fact that it ‘focuses' rather than ‘dissipates' energy (Johannes Kepler - Harmony of the World, Book II, prop IX).
-The upshot of this being that it is possible those hydrogen bonds formed utilising the pentamer section of the purine have a stronger interaction with pyrimidine.
+It is also worth mentioning that structures and patterns using the pentagon destroy geometric congruence, a necessary means by which energy is able to dissipate.
+The triangle, cube, hexagon, octagon etc, being congruent, will have a tendency to dissipate energy.
+This is significant because congruence allows energy to flow seamlessly whilst incongruence tends to focus energy.
+Johannes Kepler mentions that the pentagon, being incongruent, is deemed unsociable by reason of the fact that it ‘focuses' rather than ‘dissipates' [energy] (Johannes Kepler - Harmony of the World, Book II, prop IX).
+The upshot of this being that it is quite possible that the hydrogen bonds formed utilising the pentamer section of the purine have a stronger interaction with pyrimidine.